 Compendium of Australianisms

-English is vast, but the translation industry often defaults to American English.
-As a native Australian speaker, I'm constantly having to navigate the tricky line between what sounds natural to me and what's universally understood.
+English is vast, but the translation industry goal of “Global English” often defaults to American English.
+Australian English sits precariously between British and American English, and so as a native Australian speaker, I'm constantly having to navigate the tricky line between what sounds natural to me and what's universally understood.
 While spelling conventions (colour VS color) are readily apparent online, this post lists some of the more tricky Australianisms that almost made their way into my translations.

 Vocabulary